Picture a small version of a dark brown horse – not a pony.

 Meeting Hiccup in the flesh

 When I finally met Hiccup in the flesh, he let me give him a treat, which was extraordinary according to the people at the rescue.
-I recently heard Hiccup now enjoys hanging around the stalls with everyone and adores the horse, Smoke.
-He trusts his people.
+I recently heard Hiccup now enjoys hanging around the stalls with everyone and adores his friend, the horse, Smoke.
+And he trusts his people.

 My takeaway?
 It is possible for even badly abused animals to trust.

-PS – I started sponsoring Hiccup last year since I can’t adopt him.
-But people adopt many of the rescued donkeys.
+PS – I sponsor Hiccup since I can’t adopt him.
+But people adopt many of animals at Little Longears Miniature Donkey Rescue.
 Learn more here.